An algebraic model for commutative HZ-algebras: Extension to commutative ring spectra

 where $f$ is a coproduct of maps like in \eqref{eq:generators} and $A^{(n)}$ is inductively constructed such that $A^{(0)}$ is $\mathrm{Sym}(\Z[1]))$.
 We can inductively assume that $X,Y$ and $A^{(n)}$ are cofibrant in $\comsigmadg$.
 The pushout in $C(\Sp^\Sigma(\chab, \Z[1]))$ is the pushout in $\comsigmadg$ and hence the pushout $A^{(n+1)}$ is cofibrant in $\comsigmadg$ as well.
 Sequential colimits and retracts of cofibrant objects are cofibrant. \end{proof}

-\begin{thm} The Quillen pair $(L_N,N)$ induces a Quillen equivalence between $C(\Sp^\Sigma(\chab, \Z[1]))$ and $C(\Sp^\Sigma(\sab, \tilde{\Z}(\mathbb{S}^1)))$ with the model structure that is right-induced from the positive stable model structures on the underlying categories of symmetric spectra. \end{thm} \begin{proof} We have to show that the unit of the adjunction
+\begin{thm} The Quillen pair $(L_N,{\Phi^*}N)$ induces a Quillen equivalence between $C(\Sp^\Sigma(\chab, \Z[1]))$ and $C(\Sp^\Sigma(\sab, \tilde{\Z}(\mathbb{S}^1)))$ with the model structure{s} that {are} right-induced from the positive stable model structures on the underlying categories of symmetric spectra. \end{thm} \begin{proof} We have to show that the unit of the adjunction

 is a stable equivalence for all cofibrant $A \in C(\Sp^\Sigma(\chab, \Z[1]))$.
 Lemma \ref{lem:cofcof} ensures that $A$ is cofibrant as an object in $\comsigmadg$.
 Both $A$ and $\Phi^*NL_NA$ receive a unit map from $\mathrm{Sym}(\Z[1]))$.
 As in the proof of Proposition \ref{prop:under2} we get that